ademakov/Evenk/README.md

 The library itself is header-only so using it is possible just by copying the header files wherever you like to include them from.

+[ Currently the above is not true for "task.h" and "thread.h", these files depend on "config.h" that is generated with the steps described below. ]

-Building is only needed for tests.
-It is required to have installed on your system automake, autoconf and, of course, make and gcc or clang.
+The build step is needed for tests.
+It is required to have on your system the following tools installed: automake, autoconf and, of course, make and gcc or clang.
 As soon as you have these just run the following commands:

 ```
 > ./bootstrap